 Qualified Scheduling Entity (QSE)-Committed Interval

 A Settlement Interval for which the QSE for a Resource has committed the Resource without a RUC instruction to commit it.
+For Settlement purposes, a Resource with a Current Operating Plan (COP) Resource Status of OFFQS will not be considered as QSE-committed for the Settlement Interval unless that interval has been committed due to a Day-Ahead Market (DAM) award.

 4.6.2.3 Day-Ahead Make-Whole Settlements